 Response: We understand the referee's concern that the data series may be correlated over time.
 Note however, we are dealing with count data, for which the standard Gaussian autoregression or moving average model would not be appropriate, partially for the same kind of reasons addressed in our manuscript.
 In particular, the variance and mean are related for a Poisson distribution.
 We noted however, that that we may consider a time-series version of a log-linear model.
-Considering that, we studied the autocorrelation and the partial autocorrelation function of the logarithms of the hurricane counts.
+Considering all of these, we studied the autocorrelation and the partial autocorrelation function of the hurricane counts, as well as the logarithms of the hurricane counts.
 These plots indicated a lack of dependency, justifying the data analysis.
+These plots are given in the technical report version whose link is given earlier in this response.

 • Comment: (c) The authors do not discuss what kind of changes the time series are undergoing.
 Are we talking about an overall trend, short-term trends, short-term or long-term shifts in the mean and variances?
-Figure 2 shows clearly that volatility in the central pressure probably changes "significantly" short after the 1950s.
+Figure 2 shows clearly that volatility in the central pressure probably changes significantly short after the 1950s.
 The volatility is probably also changing for the maximum sustainable wind and the number of hurricanes.
 There is no discussion about these things which are important in a modeling context.

 Response: This is an important observation.
 In addition to the referee's observations, we also note that the quality of data has not been uniform over time.
 The properties of the Poisson distribution imply that a change in the both the mean and variance.
-We will include a detailed discussion on the lines mentioned by the referee in the revision.
+We include a discussion on the lines mentioned by the referee in the revision.